zkenes/McKinsey-test-project/README.md

 Introduction to the problem

-•               There must be a way to supply the application with the input data via command line or text file
-•               The application must run
+•There must be a way to supply the application with the input data via command line or text file •The application must run
-•               You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data
+•You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data
-•               Bonus points if you also have a working code for deployment in AWS EKS via Terraform.
+•Bonus points if you also have a working code for deployment in AWS EKS via Terraform.